pviotti/conver-old/README.md

 ## Features

 Conver performs random reads and writes on the chosen distributed store and records their outcomes.
-Using that, Conver checks whether the execution respected some of the most common storage consistency semantics.
+Using the outcomes of operations, Conver checks whether the execution respected some of the most common storage consistency semantics.

 Datastores supported: